epfl-cs358/2025sp-hexapolo/README.md

 - **Buzzer** (e.g. Purecrea Piezo buzzer active)
 - **Speaker**

-For our implementation, we stripped out both the speaker and the amplifer from an unbranded speaker.
+For our implementation, we stripped out both the speaker and the amplifier from an unbranded speaker.
 In the same way, you could use whatever speaker with a jack plug you want.
 Note that the whole build is quite heavy proportionally to the motors, choose your speaker carefully, the lighter the better.
-It's in the choice of this component that we decided to save some weight, you might also find it a good lead.
+We chose this component to save weight, and you might find this approach useful as well.

 ### Actuators